About

 By 2010, C-PAN had become a Strategic Research Centre within Deakin, and had expanded to 40 staff.
 In 2016 C-PAN was designated University Research Institute status and officially became the Institute for Physical Activity and Nutrition (IPAN).

-Today, IPAN has more than 90 research staff members, as well as five professional staff.
-Alfred Deakin Professor Jo Salmon is Director.
+Today, IPAN has around 130 research staff members, as well as five professional staff.
+Of the original founding staff, Deakin Distinguished Professor Jo Salmon is Director and Deakin Distinguished Professor Anna Timperio is a Deputy Director.

 Two of the four founding members remain IPAN members.
 While Alfred Deakin Professors David Crawford and Kylie Ball have moved on, they are still involved with IPAN in an honorary capacity as Emeritus Professors.